wayneohmer/World-Map-Swift/README.md

 Touching inside a country that is already outlined will pull of a list of information about that country.

 The purpose of this appp is to show how a GeoJSON object can be used.
-It gets all of it's border polygons and country properties from https://raw.githubusercontent.com/datasets/geo-boundaries-world-110m/master/countries.geojson
+It gets all of its border polygons and country properties from https://raw.githubusercontent.com/datasets/geo-boundaries-world-110m/master/countries.geojson